 Tenemos muchos perros de razas medianas y grandes en nuestro refugio, incluidas muchas mezclas de pit bull.
 Constituyen la mayoría de los perros que corren sueltos y procrean.
 Por lo general, no se adoptan rápidamente.
 El refugio es el hogar de muchos gatos adolescentes y adultos que también son más difíciles de ubicar que los gatitos.

 Empleamos personal que cubren el cuidado de todos los animales los 7 días de la semana.
+El refugio está abierto al público los lunes y martes de las 8 – 17:30.

 ¿Cómo financiamos nuestras operaciones?
 Dependemos de donaciones únicas y recurrentes de amantes de los animales aquí y en el extranjero.
 Los voluntarios venden camisetas y suministros para mascotas todos los sábados en nuestro puesto en el Mercado Orgánico de San José.
-También contamos con el apoyo de Huellitas, una pequeña tienda de artículos de segunda mano en el edificio del refugio, atendida únicamente por voluntarios dedicados.
-El 100% de los ingresos tanto del mercado como de la tienda de segunda mano van a LCHS.

 Puede ayudar de las siguientes formas:

-- Haga un donativo económico
+- Haz un donativo económico

 - Compra camisetas y gorras de Los Cabos Humane Society y collares, correas y juguetes para mascotas los sábados en el Mercado Orgánico de San José